ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 **Fork this project repository and using GitHub actions, design a fuzzing job that does the following:
 * Triggers for master branch on every pull/commit request
-* Calls the script to build Dockerfile into a container
+* Calls the script to build the Dockerfile into a container
 * Runs the docker container**

 Test your fuzz job in GitHub actions by making small changes to code such as adding an extra space line.